Residential Status Under the Income Tax Act

-What is Residential Status and Why It Matters
+What is Residential Status & Why It Matters

 Determining the residential status of an individual is crucial because it affects how their income is taxed in India.
 However, this is not to be confused with individual citizenship.
 Residential status is strictly restricted to determining an individual's tax liability.
 For instance, an individual who is a citizen of India may end up being a non-resident for a particular year.
 Likewise, a foreigner staying in India could end up being a resident of India for a particular year.